MercersKitchen/Music-Player-github.io/Processing-Java Lessons/Structured/README.md

 - JAVA, @return: what a method returns
 - Algorithm
 - Arithmetic Operators in integer, long, float, double ( + - * / % )
-- Truncation: removing decimals returning integers only
+- Truncation: removing decimals returning integers only (can creates arithmetic exception or logic errors)
 - Assertion: statement of fact if program is working well
    - visually verifying
    - inspection of variables with print, println, and printArray